Need Help? Get It Now - Call 07427 626686

 Timber rarely receives appropriate maintenance, and rotting wood is easy to chew through.

-Why do Grey Squirrels Enter Your Loft?
+Why Do Grey Squirrels Enter Your Loft?

 We are rapidly building a picture of bliss for our squirrels: fresh water, easy access, warm roof cavities, and an insulated bed of loft insulation - Perfect!

-How do You Get Rid of Grey Squirrels?
+How To Get Rid of Grey Squirrels?

 Unfortunately, this is rarely the case, because prevention is only ever temporary where a physical barrier is not present.

-Humane Squirrel Control - Squirrel Repellents and Exclusion
+Humane Squirrel Repellents and Exclusion

 The term "humane" gets misused in almost every way.
 We do not believe that any rodent can be killed painlessly and would never sell a service based an assumption that an animal will never suffer.